German truck parts maker Jost plans Frankfurt listing

-FRANKFURT Germany's Jost plans a listing on the Frankfurt stock exchange, the truck and trailer parts maker said on Monday, adding to a growing list of debuts in Europe's largest economy.
+FRANKFURT (Reuters) - Germany's Jost plans a listing on the Frankfurt stock exchange, the truck and trailer parts maker said on Monday, adding to a growing list of debuts in Europe's largest economy.

 The listing is expected to take place in mid July and will follow those of pizza chain Vapiano VAO.TG and online takeaway food delivery group Delivery Hero DHER.TG.